msankhala/JsonToJSObject/README.md

 # Json To Js Object

-My custom plugins to convert JSON object to valid js object.
-Do not work in all cases.
+My custom SublimeText 3 plugins to convert JSON object to valid js object.
+This plugins do not work in all cases.
+Currently it convert all the json strings in a file into js object.

+## @TODO
+Imrove plugin to consider more cases and only convert selected json string into js object.

 Sometimes you may want to convert a valid json response to a valid javascript object.
 For example you are getting json data from an api.
 You want to use that json response as javascript object inside your application.